walmartlabs/zECS/Installation.md

 To define the replication port, submit CSDZECSR in the JCL library to define the ZECSREPL TCPIPService definition.
 After the job has completed, install the ZECSREPL definition.
 This should be done in both the primary and alternate environments.

-To enable replication for an instance of ZECS, edit ZC@@DC in the JCL library and modify the SYSUT1 DD.
+To enable replication for an instance of ZECS, edit ZC##DC in the JCL library and modify the SYSUT1 DD.
 The valid values for type are AA, AS and A1.
 AA is for active-active replication.
 AS is for active-standby and A1 is stand alone.
 The second line is the host name and port of the opposing environment.
 The primary environment will need to have the alternate's host name and port defined.
 And the alternate environment with to have the primary's host name and port